 During this transfer, the group was once again beaten by the police with batons.
 The respondent was put in one of the Hungarian police vans, prior to which their handcuffs were taken off.

 The police van in which the respondent, along with one of the smaller groups, was put in had two Hungarian police officers (one male, one female).
-From here, the group was taken to another location near the Hungarian – Serbian border which the respondent felt was some 1 hour and 30 minutes away by car.
-According to the respondent, the police recklessly drove the van by speeding up the vehicle for most of the journey.
+From here, the group was taken to another location near the Hungarian – Serbian border which the respondent was what felt like 1 hour and 30 minutes away by car.
+According to the respondent, the police drove the van recklessly by speeding up the vehicle for most of the journey.
 The respondent also complained that they were exposed to extreme temperatures during the ride.

 “It was a small van with no windows making it difficult for us to breath”